Brutalism As Found

 Photographs by Kois Miah and others.
 Text by Nick Thoburn.

 Designed by Brutalist architects Alison and Peter Smithson and completed in 1972 in Poplar, east London, Robin Hood Gardens has been celebrated as a “modernist masterpiece” and reviled as a “concrete monstrosity.”
 Yet in neither account have its residents featured more than as bit players to another’s story, where clichés and stigmatising portrayals abound.
-Recovering the social in the architectural, this exhibition centres the estate’s lived experience of a multiracial working class, not to displace the architecture’s experimental qualities of matter and form, but to radicalise them for our present.
+Recovering the social in the architectural, this exhibition centres the estate’s lived experience of a multiracial working class.
+This is not to displace the architecture’s experimental qualities of matter, form, and atmosphere, but to radicalise them, as they course with the conflictual forces of the present.

-The exhibition comprises six webpages, entered through the images above.
-The first four are organised around particular forms or qualities of the estate’s architecture.
+The exhibition interleaves photographs of the estate’s residents and architecture with residents’ testimony, architectural critique, and the Smithsons’ project diagrams.
+It comprises six webpages, entered through the images above.
+The first four are organised around particular forms or qualities of the estate’s living architecture.

 Brutalism as Found is published in concert with Nick Thoburn’s book of the same title, from where the exhibition text is taken.
 Visit the book’s webpage.